© Fotos & Words by Steve Drury

 They gigged locally and were one of the Headliners for the first ever ‘Live in Barnsley’ music festival (Friday 21 June 2013).
 Long may the festivities continue.

 "see them walking past so slowly, like shadows in an empty room"

 So why an in-depth site on Party Day?
-Well I believe that it was about time that Party Day took up their rightful place as one of Yorkshire's lost jewels of music scene.
+Well in 1999 I believed that it was about time that Party Day took up their rightful place as one of Yorkshire's lost jewels of music scene.
 After being listed in the Corporate Bible, MUSIC WEEK in 1988, they promptly disappeared from trace.

 They resurfaced briefly in Mick Mercer's Gothic Rock book, but since then, most of the ultimate listings have overlooked Party Day.
 (Although this is beginning to change!).

 Party Day (the original site) moved on to the web in 1999.
 This is mainly thanks to the keenness of curious fans, and myself.
 Strobelight Records found this first site and from there, the band agreed to them releasing ‘Atoms’.
 Now as the web gets bigger, Party Day get noticed and have had numerous airplay all over the world - you only have to look at the playlist and auction pages to see that.
 This has led to the Limited Edition Collection ‘SORTED!’
 Now available to order from Optic Nerve Recordings (officially released, June 2021).

 The following is a selection of sites that either mention, provide further information and/or have the odd music file from Party Day:

 The wait is over, and after several years in development, SORTED! is a reality.

 Party Day was a band with potential . . . and with a bit of time and luck, things might have been different.
 Flawed Genius?
 Now it’s time for you to decide.